Data protection information

 If you register for the Fiscal Advisory Council’s newsletters, we will use the personal data you provided, in particular your e-mail address, for sending you the desired information and on the basis of previous consent (Article 6 para 1 lit a GDPR).
 You can unsubscribe from the newsletter at any time by using the link provided in each e-mail.
 After unsubscribing from the newsletter, we will delete your data immediately.
 Your data will be transferred exclusively to the OeNB, as contracted with the Fiscal Advisory Council (Article 3 para 11 Fiscal Advisory Council and Productivity Board Act of 2021), and to EWORX CENTER, Hanriederstraße 25, 4150 Rohrbach-Berg, Austria, which, in their capacity as subproviders, use the data for the purpose of providing this e-mail service.
 Your data will not be transferred to third parties for them to use for their own purposes.
 You can only register for the newsletter if you provide the required personal data.

-The information generated by using Google Analytics (including your IP address) is transferred to Google servers.
-To protect your privacy, Google Analytics has been configured in such a way that your IP address will be anonymized immediately upon transfer to Google servers within the area of EU or EEA countries and that it will be stored by Google exclusively in its anonymized form (anonymizeIp=true).
+The information generated by using Google Analytics (including your IP address) is transferred to a Google server.
+To protect your privacy, Google Analytics has been configured in such a way that your IP address will be anonymized immediately within the area of EU or EEA countries after it has been transferred to Google servers and that it will be stored by Google exclusively in its anonymized form (anonymizeIp=true).
 Only in exceptional cases is the full IP address sent to Google servers in the USA and shortened there.
-On behalf of the OeNB, Google will use the information gathered to analyze the usage of the websites and to compile reports on website activities.
+On behalf of the Fiscal Advisory Council, Google will use the information gathered to analyze your use of the Fiscal Advisory Council's websites and to compile reports on website activities.

-You can enable Google Analytics by agreeing to the setting of statistical cookies in the cookie consent banner on our website (Article 6 para 1 lit a and Article 49 para 1 lit a GDPR), where you can also change or withdraw your consent at any time.
+You can enable Google Analytics by agreeing to the setting of statistical cookies in the cookie consent banner on our website (Article 6 para 1 lit a and Article 49 para 1 lit a GDPR), where you can give, change or revoke this consent via the cookie consent banner, which can be opened at any time via the checkmark icon at the bottom left.
 In addition, the OeNB concluded a data processing agreement with Google Ireland Limited pursuant to Article 28 GDPR.

 Use of Google reCAPTCHA